syseleven/grav-docs-metakube/pages/03.Tutorials/02.create-a-cluster/default.en.md

 ## Place to live

-To create a new cluster open the MetaKube dashboard and select the menu entry `Create Cluster`.
+To create a new cluster, open the MetaKube dashboard and select the menu entry `Create Cluster`.
 Start by choosing a name

 ![Overview of cluster creation](image_overview_01.png)
 ![Overview of cluster creation with filled out name](image_overview_02.png)

-the provider (on writing this document only SysEleven Stack is supported)
+the provider (at the time of writing, only SysEleven Stack is supported)

 ![Menu to chose cloud provider](image_provider_01.png)

-and the region, where the cluster shall live
+and the region where the cluster shall live

 ![Menu to choose datacenter](image_datacenter_01.png)

 ## Create the cluster

-In the next step of the installer, enter the domain-name and your SysEleven Stack credentials into the `Provide credentials` tab
+In the next step of the installer, enter the domain name and your SysEleven Stack credentials into the `Provide credentials` tab

 ![Overview of cluster settings](image_cluster-settings_01.png)

-Then choose the tenant where you want to create the cluster in in the drop-down
+Then choose the tenant where you want to create the cluster from the drop-down list

 ![Overview of cluster settings with filled out tenant](image_cluster-settings_02.png)

-As node settings, we recommend at least 3 nodes sized `m1.small` or bigger
+For node settings we recommend at least 3 nodes sized `m1.small` or bigger

 ![Overview of cluster settings with opened flavor dropdown](image_cluster-settings_03.png)